 Allow the soil to dry out before you water the plant.
-They are used to getting moisture only from dew and the air, and cannot tolerate boggy media.
-When the bark medium is dry to the touch, submerge the container in water until air bubbles are gone.
+They are used to getting moisture only from dew and the air and cannot tolerate boggy media.
+When the bark medium is dry, submerge the container in water until air bubbles are gone.

 Dischidia also needs high humidity.
-Mist the plant every day or place the container on a saucer filled with pebbles and water.
-The water will evaporate and moisten the air while the pebbles will hold the sensitive roots out of the water.
+Mist the plant daily or place the container on a saucer filled with pebbles and water.
+The water will evaporate and moisten the air, while the pebbles will hold the sensitive roots out of the water.

 - Back to genus Dischidia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus